1.6 PortalCam Setup and First Scan

 Create an Account or Log In During Installation

 LCC Studio requires an XGRIDS account.
 Create one during installation or log in with an existing account.
-Account credentials are required to activate the subscription license.

 Set the Project Path to an SSD Before First Use

 In Settings, set the Project Path to a folder on a fast SSD, separate from the installation folder and separate from the OS (C:) drive.
-This is the most important configuration step for processing performance.

 Wait for CUDA Kernel Compilation on First Launch

 The first time LCC Studio launches, it compiles CUDA kernels for your specific GPU.
 This takes 2 to 5 minutes and only happens once.
 Do not close the application during this process.
-The software is ready when the main interface loads.

 Redeem Your Authorization Code